-Act ivity Community Outcome Activity contribution Level of service Performance measures 2025- 2027 Performance measures 2028- 2034 Property Social Affordability Culture Ensuring our parks, reserves, cemeteries and public amenities are compliant, safe and vibrant environments that encourage community inclusion and use.
+Activity Community Outcome Activity contribution Level of service Performance measures 2025- 2027 Performance measures 2028- 2034 Pı operty Social Affordability Culture Ensuring our parks, reserves, cemeteries and public amenities are compliant, safe and vibrant environments that encourage community inclusion and use.
 Ensuring Council buildings and associated property infrastructure is maintained to relevant standards.
-Ensuring land and property owned, vested and managed by Council is rationalised and utilised responsibly, and for the benefit of the Buller community The district's parks, reserves, cemeteries and other amenities are maintained to ensure we are providing compliant, safe and vibrant social spaces for the community and visitors.
-Maintenance work is contracted out and is undertaken by qualified personnel.
-Council's property staff manage these contracts to ensure the work is being done to the agreed level of service and that contractual obligations are being met.
-Council provides public, community and commercial buildings that are safe and compliant.
-Council land is managed to support use by non-profit community enterprises and community organisations, and also commercial use when appropriate Average Customer Satisfaction Rating (annual survey) >80%.
+Ensuring land and property owned, vested and managed by Council is rationalised and utilised responsibly, and for the benefit of the Buller community qualified personnel.
+Council's property staff manage these contracts to ensure the work is being done to the agreed level of service and that contractual obligations are being Average Customer Satisfaction Rating (annual survey) >80%.
 Driven from the customer satisfaction surveys All Council buildings are compliant with NZ Building standards and have a current BWOF Average Customer Satisfaction Rating (annual survey) >80%.
 Driven from the customer satisfaction surveys All Council buildings are compliant with NZ Building standards and have a current BWOF

-Funding Impact Statement for Community Facilities
+Funding Impact Statement for